sunil-57/icp-grader/README.md

 - Flask runs in debug mode by default
 - Changes to `rubric.json` are reflected immediately
 - Existing grades can be updated by re-submitting
-- Student data is identified by student ID in filename
+- Student data is identified by London Met ID in filename